manosbatsis/vaultaire/README.md

 For more info checkout [State DTOs](https://manosbatsis.github.io/vaultaire/core/state-dtos/)

 ## Other Utils

+Vaultaire includes a few other utilities like:

+- REST-friendly pages for query results.
-Vaultaire includes a few other utilities like annotations to generate Data Transfer Objects for your contract states and responding flows from commonly used supertypes.
+- Annotation to generate responder flows from commonly used supertypes.

 For more info checkout [Other Utilities](https://manosbatsis.github.io/vaultaire/core/other-utils/)